Brisbane bus evacuation

 All buses are fitted with emergency exit windows, identifiable by an illuminated 'emergency exit' sticker and 'break-glass' hammer.
 To use an emergency exit window, remove the hammer and hit the glass with the metal point.
 The window will shatter.
 Run the hammer around the edge of the window base to remove any excess glass or cover the window base if glass shards are present.

 Roof hatch emergency exit

 The roof hatch is not for use when the bus is upright.
 Use the service door and window exits if the bus is standing upright.

 To open the hatch if the bus is on its side, follow the directions on the roof hatch.

 External emergency door release buttons

-Transport for Brisbane buses also have two 'emergency door release buttons' on the outside of the bus which allow the doors to be manually opened in the event of an emergency.
+Transport for Brisbane buses have two 'emergency door release buttons' on the outside of the bus.
+These allow manual opening of the doors in the event of an emergency.